Religion:

 "Roman Catholic"

 [It's been pointed out to me that this rant is off-base because the Catholic Church doesn't call itself the "Roman" Catholic Church.
+Like the Eastern Orthodox, they consider their church to be the One Holy Catholic and Apostolic Church.
 This rant remains here for the historical record, but it's been replaced by a new one. —JoT, August 2003]

 "Catholic" means universal.
 "Roman" means "of Rome" or "not Eastern Orthodox."
 Thus the term "Roman Catholic" is a contradiction in terms.
 It's like saying the "Universal Western" Church or "Global European" Church.